2nd-12th year and A-levels

-The museum-led sessions are based on dialogue and will include sense-based activities.
-In the 2 hour session the second half will take place in our workshop space, where the students will work creatively inspired by the exhibition.
+We offer 1 and 2-hour museum-led sessions in the exhibition.
+The sessions are based on dialogue and will include sense-based activities.
+In the 2-hour session, the second half will take place in our workshop space, where the students will work creatively inspired by the exhibition.

 LOUISIANA SCULPTURE PARK